 The future of the Old Cathedral School

-The ground floor of the Old Cathedral School will become the new cathedral office.
+The ground floor of the Old Cathedral School has become the new cathedral office.
 Many factors have driven the decision to relocate the team to the newly renovated building, not least the opportunity it affords to bring the whole team together in one, large open-plan environment.